 |Never buy a home or a car on impulse, this will be the biggest mistake you can ever make in your life.|

-Last but not the least, one very important trick to control your emotional spending is to allocate a fixed but limited budget every month towards impulse buying, because shopping is a stress reliever.
-Spending money gives power and enhances self ego, but, it’s only up to a limit, beyond which it becomes weakness and sends you towards doom and debt.
+Last but not the least, one very important trick to control your emotional spending is to allocate a fixed but limited budget every month towards impulse buying because shopping is a stress reliever.
+Spending money gives power and enhances self-ego, but, it’s only up to a limit, beyond which it becomes a weakness and sends you towards doom and debt.

 |Do you really need to stay subscribed to that shopper mailing list?
 The sole purpose of mailing lists is to tickle your impulse.|

 Readers, Let us know how you control your buying impulses?